401(k) Plan Administrator Responsibilities

 - Obtains fidelity bonding if necessary

 - Oversees loans taken from the plan by participants.
 The administrator must ensure that all loans that are made fall within IRS guidelines plus any additional specifications listed in the plan document.
-This includes ensuring that the plan participant qualifies for a loan and that the participant’s account balance is adequate enough to provide a loan and that loan repayments are made in a timely fashion.
+This includes ensuring that the plan participant qualifies for a loan and that the participant’s account balance is adequate enough to provide a loan and those loan repayments are made in a timely fashion.
 The administrator must also deal with any loan on which the participant has defaulted.
 It must also adequately document all hardship withdrawals

 - Educates investors on the features of the plan, such as the vesting provisions and schedule and any other plan-specific features